Jd-rathod/RideShare-Webapp/README.md

 If you need an instant ride you can see available rides and can join one of them.
 If you have group of collegues from nearby area then you can make a group and daily use pool services.
 To join a group you can see available groups as per your route and join one of them.

-To get an idea how it is actually working you can explore the **Project_images** folder and see some of the screenshots.
+To get an idea how it is actually working you can explore the **Webapp_images** folder and see some of the screenshots.

 **Note** -- This webapp is developed for education purpose and it is still under development, If you are willing to contribute to it you can make a request.